 Your response will be evaluated based on how well you communicate your message to the intended audience, not on your personal opinions, position, or point of view.
 Your response will be evaluated based on how well organized and focused your writing is, how well you develop and elaborate on your ideas, and your grammar and mechanics.

-The same can be true when we work together as teachers.
+The same amazing results we see in our students can be true when we work together as teachers.
 Each of us brings a unique mix of talents and abilities to this school.
 Our goal is to provide a quality education for the children.
 By working together, we can accomplish much more than any of us could accomplish alone.
 We can share ideas, giving each of us more options from which to choose when lessons are planned.
 This sharing will also, no doubt, spark more creativity in our planning and classroom experiences.
 There is no need to “re-invent the wheel”.
 We can use things that have worked for others and improve on things that haven’t worked as well.

 I have some suggestions for how we might work together more effectively.
 One possibility would be to have regularly scheduled team meetings for teachers working at the same grade level.
 We could discuss lesson plans and goals, sharing ideas and resources that can be used or adapted by others.
 I would also recommend that we take advantage of informal meetings to talk with each other about what is working well and what challenges we face.
 Ideas could also be shared through writing.
 If you have a good idea or a problem with which you need help, put it in an e-mail or on a note in the other teachers’ mailboxes.
 Let’s help each other find creative solutions!
 These are just some of the ways that we can take advantage of the gifts that we collectively possess.
 If you have other suggestions, please share them!